github/codeql/docs/pre-commit-hook-setup.md

 ```
 cp .pre-commit-config.yaml ~/my-codeql-pre-commit-config.yaml
 pre-commit install --config ~/my-codeql-pre-commit-config.yaml
-# edit ~/my-codeql-pre-commit-config.yaml to your linking
+# edit ~/my-codeql-pre-commit-config.yaml to your liking
 ```

 You can for example: